iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

 A delta snapshot points to a specific full snapshot, meaning a delta snapshot consists of the changes since the last full snapshot.

 #### Full snapshots
-The full snapshot includes the whole ledger state to a specific milestone, and a solid entry point.
+The full snapshot includes the whole ledger state to a specific milestone and a solid entry point.

 ### How to Work With Snapshots
-If you are running a Hornet node for the first time, you will need to start it with a full-snapshot.
-Hornet downloads it for you automatically from trusted sources.
+If you are running a Hornet node for the first time, you will need to start it with a full snapshot.
+Hornet automatically downloads this from trusted sources.

 Additionally, you can start Hornet with a specific delta snapshot using the `Hornet` tools: